 You can begin talking about reconstruction as soon as you have been diagnosed with cancer.
-Dr. Feledy will work with your breast surgeon to develop a strategy.
-After evaluating your health, the doctor will explain which reconstructive options are most appropriate for you based on your age, health, anatomy and tissues.
+Chevy Chase breast cancer reconstruction providers, Dr. Feledy and Dr. Maiorino will work with your breast surgeon to develop a strategy.
+After evaluating your health, the doctor will explain which reconstructive options are most appropriate for you based on your age, health, anatomy, and tissues.

 Depending on the extent of your surgery, you can expect to spend approximately two to five days in the hospital.
 A surgical drain may be required to help eliminate any excess fluids from your body.
 However, these are normally needed no more than seven to ten days.

 A Breast cancer reconstruction surgery can range from two to eight hours and performed under general anesthesia.

 The surgeons at Belmont Plastic Surgery are here to help you take the next step on your aesthetic journey.
 Whether you want to restore what has been lost or improve upon what you already have, our surgeons will help you make the best possible choices for your care and deliver excellent results.
 Every day is an opportunity to live a more beautiful life.
 Seize your opportunity today with a consultation at Belmont Plastic Surgery.

 5530 Wisconsin Ave, Suite 818, Chevy Chase MD 20815